| |

 ARTrageous

-Adventures is a dynamic and enriching arts travel program
+Adventures is a dynamic and enriching arts travel program offered

-spirited opportunities for artists and audiences to connect
+for artists and audiences to connect through a diverse palette

-through a diverse palette of artistic experiences, cultural
+of artistic experiences, cultural exchange and behind-the-scenes

-exchange and behind-the-scenes access with the creators.
+access with the creators.

 Since 1994, from Mexico to Spain,